trungnguyen21/AutomatedYoutubeShorts/README.md

 # Change logs:
-* March 26, 2024:
+*March 26, 2024:*
-- Re-factor codes
+- Refactor codes
 - Re-organize files
 - Migrate to ElevenLabs for TTS
-- Add custom-built library for getting portrait videos from Pexels
+- Add a custom-built library for getting portrait videos from Pexels
 - Add instructions for Mac users

+*May 9, 2023:*
-* May 9, 2023: Add the `config.py` file
+- Add the `config.py` file

+*April 14, 2023:*
-* April 14, 2023: Initial release
+- Initial release